luisitortle/schelling-model/README.md

 # Schelling Works

 This is my project about Schelling’s segregation model.
-It shows how people’s small preferences can lead to bigger patterns, like segregation, even if they don’t really want that.
+It shows how people’s small preferences can lead to bigger patterns, like segregation.

 ## What it does